GlynPrice/DjangoPythonPolls/README.md

 The `dir` command/function can be used to list these attributes:
 eg1               dir(script4)
 eg2               dir(tA01modelAPIpolls)
-Use object and print(object) to identify type of object Use obj.__doc__ to get help
+Use moduleName.object and print(moduleName.object) to identify type of object Use `moduleName.object.__doc__` to try to get help

+(V) DIRECTORY FOR TEST SCRIPTS IN A CONTAINER FOR PYTHON PACKAGE FILES (`__init__.py`)
+See another the section below that deals with `__init__.py` for background details.
+Note no need to setup PYTHONPATH.
+eg1                `import t.script4`
+eg2                `import t.tA01modelAPIpolls`

-Use quit() to exit >>>
+Use quit() to exit the shell.

 ###METHOD4: USE DJANGO-PYTHON WITH THE TEST SCRIPT AS A PARAMETER ON THE COMMAND LINE

-DJANGO_SETTINGS_MODULE
+(I) DJANGO_SETTINGS_MODULE
-The the environment variable `DJANGO_SETTINGS_MODULE` to connect to the Django software is automatically setup, as the shell is invoked as shown below, using manage.py.
+The the environment variable `DJANGO_SETTINGS_MODULE` used to connect to the Django software is automatically setup, as the shell is invoked as shown below, using manage.py.

-SET-UP DJANGO
+(II) SET-UP DJANGO
-As manage.py is used in this test method then this setup is done automatically
+As manage.py is used in this test method, this setup is done automatically

-PYTHONPATH
+(III) PYTHONPATH
-TODO
+The environment variable `PYTHONPATH` has to point to the full path of the Python test scripts.
+This information is used to locate the Python test script that is supplied as parameter on the commnd-line (see below).
+An example for setting-up the variable PYTHONPATH is given below (use the appropriate variation for appending): export PYTHONPATH="/home/glyn/second2twoTraining/repro_DjangoPythonPolls/DjangoPythonPolls/polls/t"
+where DjangoPythonPolls is the name of the outer Django-Project subfolder.

-DJANGO-PYTHON PYTHON INVOKED FROM THE COMMAND LINE USING THE DJANGO 'TEST' COMMAND To invoke a test script from the command line can be done as follows:
+(IV) DJANGO-PYTHON INVOKED FROM THE COMMAND LINE USING THE DJANGO 'TEST' COMMAND To invoke a test script from the command line can be done as follows:
+eg               `python manage.py test script4`
+eg               `python manage.py test tA01modelAPIpolls`
+eg               `python manage.py test myStuff321`
+The django command `test` is used.
+The name of the script does not have the .py extension.
+If the script has class and def then by using the `dotted` notation, a particular section only of the test script can be used rather than the whole test script.
+eg               `python manage.py test myStuff321.Kwik.util1066okay`

+(V) DIRECTORY FOR TEST SCRIPTS IS A CONTAINER FOR PYTHON PACKAGE FILES (`__init__.py`)
+The directory path for the test script comes from the PYTHONPATH, as explained above.
+But by having the `__init__.py` file in the folder that contains the test script file, then the command can have the following changes:
+The directory path for the test script can appear in the command using the `dotted` notation.
+But this directory path is only the path relative to the current directory, that is the outer Django Project directory.
+There is no need to supply the path for the test script in PYTHONPATH.
-eg1               `python manage.py test      TODO             t/script4`
+eg1                `python manage.py test polls.t.script4`
+eg2                `python manage.py test polls.t.tA01modelAPIpolls`
+eg3                `python manage.py test polls.t.myStuff321`
+eg4                `python manage.py test polls.t.myStuff321.Kwik.util1066okay`
+The path of these scripts relative to the outer Django Project directory is: polls.t in dotted notation & polls/t in directory notation.

+By having `__init__.py` file in a directory makes the py-script files in the directory into Python Package Files.
+In general these files can be imported with the relative path (relative to default, current directory used to invoke Python) supplied in dotted notation.
+A consequence of this is that the environment variable PYTHONPATH does not have to be used.
+This is quite a simplification when there are a large number of relative paths to be setup.

+The default test script is tests.py in the polls directory.
+This python test script can be invoked as follows:
+eg1           	`python manage.py test`
-eg2               `python manage.py test      TODO        t/tA01modelAPIpolls`
+eg2           	`python manage.py test polls.tests`

-ooooooooooo ooooooo
-import django and django.setup()

-SET-UP DJANGO
-The statement, import django, must be in all of the Django-Python test scripts.
-But when non-Django Python (not using manage.py) is used, ie shell invoked with only python or python invoked on the command line, then the following Django setup is required to connect to the Django software installation:

-django.setup()         #a statement in the Django-Python test scripts

-__init__.py	in sub-sub-folders
-import t.nameOfTestScriptWithoutPYextension
+eg3           	`python manage.py test polls.tests.QuestionMethodTests.test_was_published_recently_with_futureOrPast_question`
-python manage.py test polls.tests.NameOfClass.NameofDEF
+eg4             `python manage.py test relativePath.nameOfTestScript.NameOfClass.NameofDEF'

-ooooooooooooooooooo
+Use quit() to exit the shell